Neural information processing and time-series prediction with only two dynamical memristors: Results and discussion

 \subparagraph{The memory time constant of the detector circuit.}

-First, we provide an insight into the operation principle of our neural spike detection scheme via numerical simulations.
+Before presenting the experimentally implemented information processing units, we illustrate the principle of our detection scheme via numerical simulations relying on a minimal model.
 The key ingredient is the exponential slowdown of the resistive switching as the $V_{\rm bias}^{\rm T}$ bias voltage is linearly decreased on the Ta/Ta$_2$O$_5$/Pt memristor.
 The exponential voltage dependence of the $\tau$ resistive switching time constant on the bias voltage is commonly known as the `voltage-time dilemma' \cite{Waser2009,Gubicza2015a}.
 It is a general figure of merit observed in a broad range of resistive switching systems \cite{Chen2017} which describes the dependence of the $I(V)$ characteristics or the pulsed switching response on the speed and voltage amplitude of the driving signal.